sbc100/webports/experimental/life2011/life_stage_3/README.txt

-Life Tutorial Step 2.
+Life Tutorial Step 3.

-In this step of the Life Tutorial, we change the game so that it is multi- threaded.
-When the NaCl module starts up, it spawns a LifeSimulation thread which runs the dim ticks.
-Some locking classes are added, and some internal state is added to handle things like view size changes in a multi-threaded environment.
+In this step of the Life Tutorial, we improve performance in two significant
+ways: first, but multi-threading the application, so that the simulation runs in its own thread, and not on the browser thread; next, by implementing algortihmic improvements that take advantage of the memory lay-out of the data.